Legislature(2025 - 2026)GRUENBERG 120

 EVA BURK, Science and Policy Lead, Yukon River Intertribal Fish

-Commission, Testified in support of Olivia Irwin to the Board of
+Commission, testified in support of Olivia Irwin's appointment

-River working toward long-term sustainability for future
+working toward long-term sustainability for future generations.

-commission represents a diverse group of users, including
+The commission represents a diverse group of users, including

 commercial, subsistence, and personal-use fishermen.
-Olivia is
+Ms. Irwin

-including her leadership within the Minto-Nenana Advisory
+process, including her leadership within the Minto-Nenana

-is essential.
-Olivia has consistently demonstrated this
+said Ms. Irwin has consistently demonstrated this ability, and

-ability, and her appointment would be a tremendous asset.
+her appointment would be a tremendous asset.

 11:14:17 AM